distbit0/infolio/README.md

 ### Reading List Generation

 The system generates reading lists based on tag configurations defined in `config.json`.
-This functionality is implemented in `src/generateLists.py` through two main functions:
+This functionality is implemented in `src/generateLists.py` through the main function:

-1. `appendToLists()` - Creates lists of articles matching specific tag criteria
+1. `appendToLists()` - Creates lists of articles matching specific tag criteria and converts PDF paths to EPUB paths where applicable
-2. `modifyListFiles()` - Processes the articles in each list, converting PDFs to EPUBs when possible and prefixing HTML/MHTML files with summaries if configured
+2. `modifyListFiles()` - (Currently disabled in main workflow) Processes the articles in each list, converting PDFs to EPUBs when possible and prefixing HTML/MHTML files with summaries if configured

 ## Workflow Examples